 It logs the data for you to review, but importantly for you to share with your dentist too.

 The more regularly and the better you clean, the more points you earn and the greater the potential for rewards.

-The principle is that a participating dentist or dental practice (hopefully yours) offers you the Brushlink module at no cost.
-In exchange you pay a monthly direct debit of £5.
+The principle is that a participating dentist or dental practice (hopefully yours) offers you the Brushlink module for £29.99 or possibly even at no cost.

-In principle the financial commitment encourages you not only to take more care of your brushing routine but is paid back in the savings you can make.
+In principle the financial commitment and knowing your dentist can see the data encourages you not only to take more care of your brushing routine but is paid back in the savings you can make.